pierian-co/custom-cxo-activity-dashboard-adobe-target-googlesheets/README.md

 **Digital Marketing Problem:** While Adobe Target Activities page provides list of activities with information such as Activiy-Name and Last Update Date, we wanted to extend it
 1. to add custom meta-data to each activity for more filtering criteria e.g. which team owns the activity or whether its an experimentation/personalisation activity
 2. to be able to filter/sort activities on fields that are not available on Activities List page.
 One of the most important one is Priority - makes life much easier to see all the activities that have priorities higher than a specific limit
-3. to easily share this activity-data with other team-members who may not be active Adobe Target users
+3. to easily share this activity-dashboard with other team-members who may not be active Adobe Target users

+## Prerequisites
+- Access to Adobe Target and profiles you want to report on
+- Developer access to Adobe Target product
+-

-# Technologies used
+## Technologies used
 - Adobe IO
 - GoogleSheets API
 - Python

-# High-level Steps:
+## High-level Steps:
 1. Create an Adobe IO Project with Adobe Target services
 2. Create GoogleSheets
 3. Create Google Service Account and Enable required APIs